libraryaddict/MafiaSharedRelay/README.md

 To make use of it, you will be making a `relay/relay_MyScript.js` file that calls `generateHTML(pages: HtmlPage[])`.
 You can also provide extra css by providing `ExtraHtml`

-Components to be used are found in <Link> and work the same way as the .json structure does for the most part.
+Components to be used are found in https://github.com/libraryaddict/MafiaSharedRelay/blob/master/src/mafia/RelayUtils.ts#L3 and work the same way as the .json structure does for the most part.

 On the offchance you want to do something more complicated, you're probably better off making your own relay page.
 This used garbo's relay as a base, but reworked stuff until the only big similarity is the css.